Interbeing Definition (And How It Can Transform Business)

 What Is Interbeing?

-The concept of interbeing, introduced by Vietnamese Buddhist monk Thich Nhat Hanh, reminds us that we cannot exist alone.
+The concept of interbeing, introduced by the Buddhist monk Thich Nhat Hanh, reminds us that we cannot exist alone.
 Every being, every system, every ecosystem depends on relationships.
 To “inter-be” means to thrive in connection—with nature, with community, and with spirit.

-This idea challenges the Western myth of rugged individualism.
 While capitalism teaches us to compete and isolate, interbeing offers a path back to community, collaboration, and shared flourishing.

 Why Interbeing Is Radical Right Now